IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Not all the electric transmission lines must be defined as columns of these files, only those with values different from 0.

-This information can be used for considering weather-dependent maximum capacity of the transmission line.
+This information can be used to consider the transmission line's weather-dependent maximum capacity.

-To force the flow of a transmission line to be 0 a lower value (e.g., 0.1 MW) strictly >0, but not 0 (in which case the value will be ignored), must be introduced.
+To force the flow of a transmission line to be 0, a small value (e.g., 0.1 MW) strictly >0, but not 0 (in which case the value will be ignored), must be introduced.
-If the user introduces a minimum transmission line capacity value that is greater than the maximum transmission line capacity value, the model will adjust the minimum transmission line capacity value to match the maximum.
+Suppose the user introduces a minimum transmission line capacity value that is greater than the maximum transmission line capacity value.
+In that case, the model will adjust the minimum transmission line capacity value to match the maximum.

-If you want to force the flow of a transmission line to be equal to a value, introduce the same value (with opposite sign) in both files (e.g., 125 MW in ``oT_Data_VariableTTCFrw.csv`` and -125 MW in ``oT_Data_VariableTTCBck.csv``) or viceversa.
+If you want to force the flow of a transmission line to be equal to a value, introduce the same value (with opposite sign) in both files (e.g., 125 MW in ``oT_Data_VariableTTCFrw.csv`` and -125 MW in ``oT_Data_VariableTTCBck.csv``) or vice versa.

 Internally, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.

-If the variable TTCFrw and TTBck are both very small (e.g., 0.000001) for any time step, they are set to 0 and the line flow is forced to be 0, i.e., line is disconnected.
+If the variables TTCFrw and TTBck are both very small (e.g., 0.000001) for any time step, they are set to 0, and the line flow is forced to be 0, i.e., the line is disconnected.

 Node location
 -------------